Izenda7Series/docs/install/doc_installation_guide.rst

 Pre-install Preparations
 ------------------------

 The setup of Izenda requires a download of the latest version of the stand-alone front-end and the back-end and a proper web server setup.
-Izenda can be installed on locally on a Windows machine for testing purposes but it is not recommended for live deployments.
+Izenda can be installed on a local machine on a Windows machine for testing purposes and is a best practice for ensuring permissions and performance can be validated locally prior to moving toward more embedded and integrated examples, but it is not recommended for live deployments.

 -  Izenda installation packages